Friday, February 23, 2018

 The Mystery Picture of the Year!

 Besides playing Cowboys and Gangsters over the next year.
 Paul Fix got to do a little comedy, still playing a Gangster, in both 1940's "The Ghost Breakers" starring Bob Hope and Paulette Goddard and the similar 1941 "Hold that Ghost", but this time starring Bud Abbott and Lou Costello.
-Below Paul as "Frenchy Duval" in "The Ghost Breakers".

-The following still is of very bad quality, but Paul Fix shows clearly as "Joe 'the Book' Conway" wearing the glasses.
+The following still is of very bad quality, but Paul Fix shows clearly as "Joe 'the Book' Conway" wearing the glasses, second from right.
 In a typical propaganda movie made after the United States entered World War 2.
 In this case the film takes place in 1939.
 When a team of convicts, under Ward Bond's "Steve Maschek", are sent into Germany to "Bring Hitler to Justice".
 The title of the film was "Hitler--Dead or Alive", released November 12, 1942, and was based on an actual event.

 From time to time I will mention other film appearances, but starting at this point I will be concentrating on the many performances Paul Fix had with his good friend John Wayne and will start with my mother's hometown of "Pittsburgh", released December 11, 1942.